Greg4cr/lustre/README.md

 Oracle file
 -----------

-By default, the Lustre simulator produces values for all local and output variables.
+By default, the Lustre simulator produces values for all output variables (i.e., output-only test oracle).
 An optional oracle file can be specified for the Lustre simulator to produce a subset of all the variables.
 The oracle file contains a set of variables separated by commas.
 During processing, all spaces are removed.

 varname1,varname2,...